chris-bc/wendigo/README.md

 * A WiFi station's Preferred Network List (PNL), commonly called "saved networks", are collected and displayed
   * Device list display for stations includes a new menu option ```N networks``` (where N is a number).
   * Select this to view a list of the SSIDs the station has sent probe requests for.
+* New menu option to view all probed networks and the number of probed SSIDs
-  * New menu option to view all probed networks, including a count of devices searching for each SSID.
+  * Selecting this option will display all probed SSIDs and the number of devices searching for each SSID.
     * From this view, selecting an SSID will display all stations that probed for that SSID.
     * This required introducing a second data model.
 It gets a mutex too!
 * Navigate from a WiFi Station to its AP by selecting the AP menu option and pushing ```OK```.